survivejs/react-book/manuscript/07_implementing_dnd.md

 `removeNote(noteId)` goes through `LaneStore` data.
 If it finds a note by id, it will get rid of it.
 After that, we have a clean slate, and we can add a note to a lane.
 This change allows us to drop `detachFromLane` from the system entirely, but I'll leave that up to you.

+After these changes you should be able to drag notes to empty lanes.

 ### Fixing Editing Behavior During Dragging

 The current implementation has a small glitch.
 If you edit a note, you can still drag it around while it's being edited.
 This isn't ideal as it overrides the default behavior most people are used to.
 You cannot for instance double-click on an input to select all the text.

-Fortunately this is simple to fix.
+Fortunately, this is simple to fix.
 We'll need to use the `editing` state per each `Note` to adjust its behavior.
 First we need to pass `editing` state to an individual `Note`:

 **app/components/Notes.js**